Kitura/kitura.dev/content/docs/guides/deploying/monitoring.md

 let smp = try SwiftMetricsPrometheus(swiftMetricsInstance: sm, endpoint: router)
 ```

-By default, `SwiftMetricsPrometheus` will provide the Prometheus endpoint under http://localhost:8080/metrics.
+By default, `SwiftMetricsPrometheus` will provide the Prometheus endpoint under <a href="http://localhost:8080/metrics" target="blank">localhost:8080/metrics</a>.

 ---

 ##Step 5: Add REST API support

 The [Application Metrics for Swift REST API](https://github.com/RuntimeTools/SwiftMetrics/blob/master/REST-API.md) enables the collection of metrics from the running Swift application.
-The API context root will be the server's default endpoint plus `"/swiftmetrics"` e.g. http://localhost:8080/swiftmetrics.
+The API context root will be the server's default endpoint plus `"/swiftmetrics"` e.g. <a href="http://localhost:8080/swiftmetrics" target="blank">localhost:8080/swiftmetrics</a>.

 To enable the REST API in your program, you must include the `SwiftMetricsREST` module in your application: